MuresannGeorge/Proiecte/README.md

-Project 1 is a C++ project, it is a more complex example of OOP that is using the MVP (Model View Presenter) architecture.
-The second project uses python and is a simple exemple of OOP done in the fist year of the faculty.
+For your eyes only is a C++ project, it is a more complex example of OOP that is using the MVP (Model View Presenter) architecture.
+Order Chaos is an game made in python that replicate the original order and chaos game.
+Scramble is a game made in python that replicate the original game scramble.